JIMC AND SIMC LAUNCH JOINT MEDIATION PROTOCOL TO HELP CROSS-BORDER BUSINESSES RESOLVE DISPUTES SWIFTLY AND INEXPENSIVELY

 pandemic, The JIMC-SIMC Joint Protocol supports the commitment to further strengthen economic

 resilience amid the problems caused by the Covid-19 pandemic.

-Protocol is expected to be formally launched later this year at an event
+Protocol was formally launched later this year at an event

 marking JIMC’s 2nd year